Choosing the right puppy

 What is the life of dog used for breeding like?

-Dogs used for breeding are often confined to small cages, get no attention or exercise and often sleep in their own waste or walk metal cage screens.
-They are fed cheap and nutrient poor pet food, bred as often as 2x a year and get no or minimal veterinary care.
+Dogs used for breeding are often confined to small cages, get no attention or exercise and often sleep in their own waste.
+They are fed cheap and nutrient poor pet food, bred as often as 2 time a year and get no or minimal veterinary care.
 The bitches are considered breeding machines.
 They are the slaves of the modern times.

 How does all this affect the puppies?